close

 Tip

-Files that match files but are not included in any tsconfig automatically receive a reduced rule set — only rules that don't require type information will run.
-To enable type-aware rules for these files, add them to your tsconfig's include.
+Selected files not covered by a tsconfig declared by their governing config automatically receive a reduced rule set: only rules that do not require type information run.
+To enable type-aware rules, add the file to one of that config's tsconfigs.

 ignores